 Every time I see my two young nieces, I’m reminded of what perfect, untouched little souls they are.
 They’re so lucky to have been born in a country where girls do have the opportunity (theoretically) to do whatever they aspire to.

 Yet I often worry when will the influence of social media and unconscious gender bias take hold?
-According to the UN by the age of 6 girls already consider boys better suited to ‘really, really smart’ activities!
+According to one university study, by the age of 6 girls already consider boys better suited to “really, really smart” activities!

 As an aunty I often think “what can I do to help them become confident, independent, self-assured women?”.
 One recurring thought is learning how important it is to have your own money for independence and how to earn it.